 Once you have your wedding website built, filled with information, and ready to be updated regularly, you’ll need to announce it to your guests.
 One of the fastest and easiest ways to do this is to share a link to it on your favorite social media platforms because chances are most of your wedding guests will already be following you.
 Not only will this get the word out quickly, it is also one of the farthest-reaching platforms you have at your disposal.

 Additionally, you should consider putting the web address to your wedding website in your physical wedding invitations that you mail out.
+Many people avoid technology and weddings, so this is really important.
 This is good practice because you are likely sending them out anyway, but it will also give the website more exposure to people like your grandparents that may not use social media much as your younger friends and family.

 Overall, having your own wedding website can be a great way to make the time leading up to your wedding more interactive for your friends and family.
+There are plenty of great sites that can help you along the way.
 Rather than needing to call each person individually when an update happens, they view the information in real-time which can be invaluable if there is a scheduling change or a new event is setup.
 Regardless of where you host your wedding website and how you choose to use it, good luck and have fun with it!